frederic-perez/AmE-dictionary/data/dictionary.md

 __type-A personalities__
 __typecast__ _v_ :pencil2: _Lawrence avoided the typecasting pitfalls of super-franchise stars before her._
 __typify__ _v_ (typifies)
+__typosquat__ _v_ To register a domain name that is a common misspelling of a popular domain name (or the domain name of a well-known brand) in order to capture Internet traffic from users who mistype domain names.
 __tyrannize__ _v_ :pencil2: _Most of them are woefully unproductive, and tyrannize our offices._
 __tyranny__ _n_ :three::pencil2::mega:
 __tyrant__ _n_ :four::hammer: /ˈtaɪ rənt/